ponlponl123/redis-eventlistener/README.md

-# pona-redis-eventlistener
+# redis-eventlistener
-A Light weight Events listener for pona redis
+A Light weight Events listener for redis and mariadb/mysql

 For my project, i made this to listen a key has expired then update that data to database.